James Outman: 2025

 Outman was on the roster for the Tokyo Series to open the season but did not appear in either of the two games and was optioned back to the Oklahoma City Comets to start the minor league season.
 In 70 games for Oklahoma City, Outman batted .289 with 20 homers and 74 RBI.
 He also played in 22 games for the Dodgers, but hit only .103 with two home runs and four RBI.

 Minnesota Twins

 On July 31, 2025, the Dodgers traded Outman to the Minnesota Twins in exchange for pitcher Brock Stewart.
+He made 37 appearances down the stretch for Minnesota, batting .147/.221/.337 with four home runs, seven RBI, and one stolen base.

+Outman played in 49 contests for Minnesota in 2026, slashing .156/.229/.250 with three RBI and four stolen bases.
+On June 6, 2026, Outman was designated for assignment by the Twins.

+Detroit Tigers

+On June 11, 2026, Outman was claimed off of waivers by the Detroit Tigers.
+He made 45 appearances for Detroit, slashing .183/.240/.366 with five home runs, 14 RBI, and two stolen bases.
+On August 13, Outman was placed on the seven–day concussion list after being hit by a pitch.
+Outman completed a rehab assignment with the Triple–A Toledo Mud Hens, leading to his activation off of the concussion list on August 23; he was subsequently designated for assignment by Detroit.
+After clearing waivers, Outman was sent outright to Triple-A Toledo.